nmbaran/CichlidAggression/README.md

 # CichlidAggression
-This repository contains the input files and R scripts underlying the analysis for Baran et al., 2020 (under review)
+This repository contains the input files and R scripts underlying the analysis for Baran & Streelman, 2020 (under review)

 The R code file uses the three csv files.